Mon – Fri: 9:00am – 7:00pm, Sat – Sun: 8:30am – 5:00pm

 • Vision screening

-• Heart and lung exam — listening with a stethoscope for abnormal sounds
+• Heart and lung exam — listening for abnormal sounds

 • Abdomen exam

-• Musculoskeletal assessment — flexibility, strength, range of motion for joints commonly injured in sports
+• Musculoskeletal check — flexibility, strength, and range of motion

-• Neurological check — especially if there’s a history of concussion
+• Neurological check — especially if there is a history of concussion

 • Skin check

-The exam takes approximately 20–30 minutes.
-You’ll receive a completed sports physical form at the end, ready to submit to your child’s school or league.
+The exam takes about 20 to 30 minutes.
+As a result, you will receive a completed sports physical form at the end.
+It is ready to submit to your child’s school or league right away.

-At CityHealth, sports physicals are billed as an office visit:
+At CityHealth, sports physicals are billed as an office visit.
+Here is what you can expect:

-• With insurance: Typically your standard copay ($20–$50 depending on your plan).
+• With insurance: Your standard copay, usually $20 to $50.
 Check our insurance and pricing page for accepted plans.

-• Medi-Cal: Sports physicals are covered under most Medi-Cal plans (California Children’s Services and standard Medi-Cal).
+• Medi-Cal: Sports physicals are covered under most Medi-Cal plans.

-• Without insurance: Competitive self-pay pricing — ask when you check in.
+• Without insurance: We offer low self-pay pricing.
+Just ask when you check in.

-Sports physicals at CityHealth are generally less expensive than at a traditional doctor’s office, and far faster.
+Overall, sports physicals at CityHealth cost less than at a traditional doctor’s office.
+They are also much faster.

-Pro tip: Schedule early — August is the busiest month for sports physicals as fall sports season approaches.
-The wait is shorter in June or July.
+Pro tip: August is the busiest month for sports physicals.
+However, the wait is much shorter if you come in during June or July.

 Can Urgent Care Do Sports Physicals?

 Yes.
-Urgent care is one of the most convenient places to get a sports physical because:
+In fact, urgent care is one of the best places to get a sports physical near Oakland.
+Here is why:

 • Same-day availability, including weekends

-• Extended hours — no need to take time off work or school for a weekday appointment
+• Extended hours — no need to miss work or school

-• Typically faster than waiting for a primary care appointment
+• Typically faster than waiting weeks for a primary care visit

-• State-certified physicians and nurse practitioners who can complete and sign school physical forms
+• Licensed providers who can complete and sign school physical forms

 What to Bring to Your Sports Physical

-• Your school or league’s sports physical form (download it from your school’s website if possible — or we can provide our standard form)
+• Your school or league’s sports physical form (download it from your school’s website, or we can provide one)

 • Insurance card

-• Photo ID (parent or guardian for minor patients)
+• Photo ID (parent or guardian for minors)

 • Previous medical records if relevant (prior surgeries, cardiac evaluations, etc.)

-What Happens If My Child Fails a Sports Physical?
+What Happens If My Child Does Not Pass?

-A “deferred” or “not cleared” result isn’t necessarily the end of sports participation.
-It typically means one of the following:
+A “deferred” or “not cleared” result does not always mean the end of sports.
+Specifically, it usually means one of the following:

-• Further evaluation is needed (e.g., EKG for suspected heart murmur)
+• Further testing is needed (for example, an EKG for a heart murmur)

-• A specific condition needs management before participation (e.g., uncontrolled asthma)
+• A condition needs treatment first (such as uncontrolled asthma)

-• A previous injury needs clearance from a specialist
+• A past injury needs clearance from a specialist

-Skip the weeks-long wait for a pediatrician appointment.
-Walk into CityHealth Urgent Care for a same-day sports physical at either of our Bay Area locations.
-We’re open 7 days a week, including evenings and weekends.
+Skip the long wait for a pediatrician appointment.
+Walk into CityHealth Urgent Care for a same-day sports physical near Oakland.
+We are open 7 days a week, including evenings and weekends.

 Book your appointment online to get seen faster, or just walk in.
-Visit our locations page for hours and directions.
+Also, visit our vaccination and immunization services page if your child needs updated shots for school.

 Frequently Asked Questions

-Does a sports physical count as a regular physical (annual wellness exam)?
+Does a sports physical count as a regular physical?

 Not typically.
 A sports physical has a narrower focus than an annual wellness exam.
-It doesn’t include the full preventive health components like cholesterol screening, immunization review, or comprehensive lab work.
-If you want a complete annual physical, ask about our wellness exam options when you check in.
+It does not include preventive screenings, immunizations, or lab work.
+If you want a full checkup, ask about our wellness exam options.

 Can an adult get a sports physical at CityHealth?

 Yes.
-Adults joining a recreational sports league, fitness program, or requiring a physical for employer health screening can receive the appropriate exam at CityHealth.
-Just bring whatever form needs to be completed.
+Adults joining a recreational league, fitness program, or needing a physical for work can get one at CityHealth.
+Just bring the form that needs to be filled out.

 Do you accept Medi-Cal for sports physicals?

 Yes.
-CityHealth accepts Medi-Cal for sports physicals.
-Medi-Cal typically covers the exam as a standard office visit.
+CityHealth accepts Medi-Cal.
+The exam is usually covered as a standard office visit.

 How long is a sports physical valid?

-Most schools and sports programs require a physical completed within the past 12 months.
-Some programs accept physicals completed any time during the academic year.
-Check your school’s specific requirements.
+Most schools require a physical done within the past 12 months.
+However, some programs accept one done any time during the school year.
+Check with your school for their specific rules.

 Sean Parkin, PA